Soho House & Co

 8. Personal data transfers

-Your personal data will be transferred to and stored in countries other than the country in which the information was originally collected, including the United States and other destinations outside the European Economic Area ('EEA'), to our service providers and affiliated businesses for the purposes described above.
-Please note that the countries concerned may not provide the same legal standards for protection of your personal data that you have in the United Kingdom or EEA.
+Your personal data will be transferred to and stored in countries other than the country in which the information was originally collected, including the United States and other destinations outside of Israel or the European Economic Area ('EEA'), to our service providers and affiliated businesses for the purposes described above.
+Please note that the countries concerned may not provide the same legal standards for protection of your personal data that you have in the Israel, United Kingdom or EEA.
 Where we transfer your personal data to countries outside of the EEA we will take all steps to ensure that your personal data will continue to be protected.
-We will implement appropriate safeguards for the transfer of personal data to our service providers in accordance with the applicable law, such as relying on our service providers’ Privacy Shield certification or implementing standard contractual clauses for data transfers.
-We have implemented data transfer agreements pursuant to applicable data protection law in order to implement appropriate safeguards for the transfer of personal data to Soho House group and affiliated companies in countries outside the EEA.
+We will implement appropriate safeguards for the transfer of personal data to our service providers in accordance with the applicable law, such as implementing standard contractual clauses for data transfers.
+We have implemented data transfer agreements pursuant to applicable data protection law in order to implement appropriate safeguards for the transfer of personal data to Soho House group and affiliated companies in countries outside of Israel and the EEA.
 If you would like to receive more information on the safeguards that we implement, including copies of relevant data transfer contracts, please contact us as indicated below.

 9. Tracking and Do Not Track disclosures